The Church is suffering her worst crisis since the Protestant Reformation

 They were both highly qualified and the top choices going into the conclaves.
 We certainly would not now have a Pope Francis.

 Neither Pope John or John Paul were papabile (considered qualified to be pope).
 When things turn bad, the churchmen of today will claim it is the will of the Spirit.
-The Spirit guided their election as much as the Spirit guided the election of John Paul I.
+The Spirit guided their election as much as the Spirit guided the election of Pope John Paul I who died 30 days after his election.

 Whenever conflicts arise in the teaching of the Faith, they are always initiated by popes, bishops or priests who are not faithful to traditional Church teachings.